Soccer Experts Are Created, Not Born

 By Coach V

 Last week I got email from a soccer parent / coach.
 He and his son were watching the SoccerU series together, session by session and working on all the technical soccer skills at home.
-He was amazed at the level of improvement in his son’s skills.
+He was amazed at the level of improvement in his son’s soccer skills.
 Even his coaches had commented at his club.
-He started to question whether or not he should move his son to a different club.
+He started to question whether or not he should move his son to a different soccer club.

 A boring youth soccer game.